GMOD/jbrowse-components/website/docs/developer_guides/extension_points.md

 type: synchronous

-adds option to provide a different component for the "About this track" dialog
+adds option to provide a different component for a given widget, drawer or modal

-- `args` - a `ReactComponent`, the default AboutTrack dialog
+- `args` - a `ReactComponent`
 - `props` - an object of the type below

 ```typescript